FM Tuner and Stellar Labs FM Yagi

 single CD player and a USB input.
 Output power is 22 Watts RMS @ 4 channels and requires 12V which is supplied by small Astron power

 Has digital DSP featuring an "EQ Pro" section that lets you tailor the sound to fit your speakers.
 A superb feature.
-Price was apx $90.
+Price

 The picture shows receiving KUSC @ 91.5Mhz with both HD) and ST modes.
 Not bad for 98 miles to the xmitter site.